 Vail Daily column: What is criminal insanity?

-Here, we look at pleading insanity, testing its validity, repercussions if one is found criminally insane, and the potential challenges facing the Aurora shooter’s presumed insanity defense.
+In the second part: Pleading insanity, testing its validity, repercussions if one is found criminally insane, and potential challenges facing the Aurora shooter’s presumed insanity defense.